jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

 #### Optional

-- onBlotterReady: (blotterApi: IBlotterApi) - gives you access to the blotter api object
+- onBlotterReady: (blotterApi: BlotterApi) - gives you access to the blotter api object

 ## Licences